noprompt/vic/README.markdown

   * Flexible usage
   * Handy shortcuts to save you time
+  * Automatic color conversion
-  * Automatically coverts hexadecimal colors to cterm (and vice-versa)
+    * hexadecimal to cterm
+    * cterm to hexadecimal
+    * css style hexadecimal to standard
   * Dependency free

+## Requirements

+Vic is compatible with Ruby versions 1.9.2 and higher.

 ## Installation